venici2606/NumberOne/README.md

 * **PersonTest**, tests if the person gets the preferred exercise, if the intensity is acceptable and if the program is correct for a given person.
 * **ProgramTest**, tests it all the exercise are grouped into programs, if the total duration and overall intensity are correct.As well as testing if the program is balanced.
 * **StrengthExerciseTest**, imports Assertions, and checks if the intensity,repetitions,sets, equipment and durations are correct for the created programs, as well as testing the toString method.
-* **ExerciseManager**, tests if the program is appropriate for a given person, both in terms of acceptable intensity and preferred exercise. ...... (komemer mer tekst her når vi er ferdig med koden.)
+* **ExerciseManager**, contains Integration test, which tests how well all of the classes/methods are integrating/communicating with each other.